 A HIP unit consists of a high temperature furnace enclosed within a pressure vessel.
 Components are heated under a uniform, isostatic pressure of inert Argon gas.
+Temperatures can go up to 1,250C (2,282F) and pressure ranges from 15,000 to 30,000 psi.
 When components are treated with HIP, the simultaneous application of heat and pressure eliminates internal voids and microporosity through a combination of plastic deformation, creep and diffusion bonding.
 The additive manufactured product will be significantly improved after this process.

 Both of our HIP units are equipped with proprietary Uniform Rapid Cooling (URC) feature.
 URC combines solution and age in a single process.
 High Pressure Heat Treat (HPHT) streamlines the steps involved in material densification and heat treatment.
 This innovative approach enables all processed components to cool uniformly in a controlled environment, resulting in minimal thermal distortion and non-uniform grain growth.